OpenMS/pyopenms-docs/docs/source/mzml_files.rst

     This is an advanced section that dives deep into the :term:`mzML` format and we will investigate the file format in greater detail.
-The intricacies of the :term:`mzML` file format are all handled by :term:`pyOpenMS` internally and this section is only intended for the interested reader
+The intricacies of the :term:`mzML` file format are all handled by pyOpenMS internally and this section is only intended for the interested reader

 Specifically, we will look at :term:`mzML` stores raw spectral data and how this data is encoded in the XML format.
 The :term:`mzML` standard is developed by the HUPO-PSI committee and can be read on the `official mzML website
 <http://www.psidev.info/mzML>`_.
 It describes how to store the meta data and
-the raw data for :term:`spectra` and :term:`chromatograms`.
+the raw data for spectra and chromatograms.
 In short, the standard uses XML to encode all meta data and stores the raw data using `Base64 encoding
 <https://en.wikipedia.org/wiki/Base64>`_.